 The Reserve is famous among tourists for its Bengal Tigers.
 According to Wildlife Institute of India, there were 12 tigers in and around Bor sanctuary prior to 2011.
 The number has since gone up to 15.

 Avifauna: Around 160 bird species flutter and fly in the Bor skies.
 They come from 46 families of 16 different orders.
 This also includes 10 migratory bird species and 9 species of endangered birds.

 Reptiles: Bor Tiger Reserve plays host to 26 reptile species including 6 endangered ones.
 The endangered species are Indian cobra, Chequered keelback, Russel’s viper, Indian rat snake, Indian rock python and monitor lizard.

-There are two safari starting point in Bor Tiger Reserve, Bordharan safari gate and Adegaon safari gate.
+There are two safari starting point in Bor, Bordharan safari gate and Adegaon safari gate.
 You can book online tiger safari for Bor tiger reserve from the official Maharashtra tourism website.